Golden Demon: Golden Demon Statues

 Occasionally, trophies different from the traditional statues have been awarded to the winners.
 In 1993, the winner of Single 40K in the UK was awarded a dagger instead of a Golden Demon statue.
-Similarly, in the US Golden Demon, Citadel miniatures coated in Gold, Silver and Bronze were awarded instead of a Golden Demon statue during some years in the mid-1990’s.
+Similarly, in the US Golden Demon, Citadel miniatures coated in Gold, Silver and Bronze were awarded instead of a Golden Demon statue during some years in the mid-1990's.
 These were selected from the appropriate ranges (e.g. a Dreadnought for 40k vehicle, Morg´N´Thorg for Blood Bowl, etc.)

 Until 1990, cash prizes were also awarded in the UK to the winners alongside their trophies.

 Slayer Sword

 The Slayer Sword is a two-handed leafblade broadsword, and it is awarded to the overall winner of Golden Demon, selected from among the Gold winners of each category.

-For over twenty years, from 1987 until 2008, the Slayer Sword was a finely crafted, sharp, authentic blade, around 125cm long to the tip of the pommel.
+For over twenty years, from 1987 until 2008, the Slayer Sword was around 125cm long to the tip of the pommel.